-* Improves Posture
+- Improves Posture

-* Supports Core Muscles
+- Supports Core Muscles

-* Optimises Form
+- Optimises Form

-* Controls Body Temperature
+- Controls Body Temperature

-* Visibly Streamlines
+- Visibly Streamlines

 In simple terms, a physiotherapist is pretty much equivalent to a physical therapist in the U.S. and the “taping techniques” refers to ways in which those folks apply special taping and strapping materials to your arm, foot, knee or other parts of your body to aid both the treatment and prevention of injury.

 As for other other things, I’ll have to give some props to these folks in the function category as I personally witnessed roughly 3 out of the 5 items listed above (a little of posture & support, controlled body temperature, streamlining).

 It’s truly remarkable to see the level of intricacy used in the design of these garments and I would love to do a follow-up article sometime showing how their Israel-based manufacturing partner puts these things together.

 I was reading an article not too long ago with a quote from Equmen’s CEO, that stated the following:

 “Compression garments have been developed to help athletes perform at their peak.
 We have found that the same technologies can benefit men on an everyday basis,” said Equmen chief executive officer Gavin Jones.

-From my own personal experience, I would have absolutely have no hesitation to recommend having one or two of these undershirts in your waredrobe for special events as mentioned above, but I do have a hard time getting my head wrapped around the idea of throwing down around $100 a pop to buy a bunch of these for every day use.
+From my own personal experience, I would have absolutely have no hesitation to recommend having one or two of these undershirts in your wardrobe for special events as mentioned above, but I do have a hard time getting my head wrapped around the idea of throwing down around $100 a pop to buy a bunch of these for every day use.